nyxtom/broadcast/README.md

 broadcast-cli is the command line tool we can use to connect to any broadcast-server.
 Primarily the cli is meant to issue commands and serves as an example of how to write a broadcast client in golang.
-The client library being used to implement the cli is located in *client/go/broadcast*.
+The client library being used to implement the cli is located in *client/go/broadcast*. broadcast-cli can be used to set the protocol based on the currently implemented protocol clients via the *-bprotocol" command line flag.

 ```
-$ broadcast-cli -h="127.0.0.1" -p=7331
+$ broadcast-cli -h="127.0.0.1" -p=7331 -bprotocol="redis"
 127.0.0.1:7331> CMDS
 CMDS
  List of available commands supported by the server